 Earl Cole is an advertising executive, entrepreneur and producer, passionate about developing content and technology that positively impacts consumers around the globe.
-He studied Business and Marketing at the University of Washington, and was an intern at Microsoft and Amazon.
-After graduating, he moved to Los Angeles to start his career in entertainment marketing and film development at Walt Disney Studios, also working at Sony Pictures and FOX Studios.
+He studied Business at the University of Washington, and after graduating, he moved to Los Angeles to start his career in entertainment marketing and film development at Walt Disney Studios, also working at Sony Pictures and FOX Studios.
 He later spent some time on CBS' Survivor TV show, where he was unanimously voted as the winner.
-Eventually he re-entered the world of advertising and media to focus on client partnerships and brand storytelling, working with brands like Nike, Google, Honda, Walgreens and Starbucks, and completed executive programs at Harvard Business School and MIT, where he studied entrepreneurship, artificial intelligence and business strategy.
-He is a 3x founder and senior executive of various startups: A-Frame Entertainment (creative and talent management), Particle 5 (interactive video advertising platform), Smush Mobile Technologies (mobile marketing company in partnership with T-Mobile).
+Eventually he re-entered the world of advertising and media to focus on client partnerships and brand storytelling, working with brands like Nike, Google, Honda, Walgreens and Starbucks, and completed executive programs at Harvard Business School, MIT and Stanford University, where he studied entrepreneurship, artificial intelligence and business strategy.
+He is a 3x founder and senior executive of various business ventures: A-Frame Entertainment (creative and talent management), Particle 5 (interactive video advertising platform), Smush Mobile Technologies (mobile marketing company in partnership with T-Mobile).

 He loves rooting for the underdog, whether it's in sports or a character from one of his favorite TV shows.
-Being true to fans, in giving them an opportunity to further engage with dynamic stories, is what he says Fanstreme is all about.
+Being true to fans, in giving them an opportunity to further engage with each other and dynamic stories, is what he says Fanstreme is all about.

 Brian Yennie is a full-stack developer, entrepreneur and sports and entertainment junkie, originally from Martha’s Vineyard, MA.
 He first fell in love with programming on his Macintosh Quadra computer, then studied Computer Science and Mathematics at Dartmouth College before joining his first startup as a lead software engineer.
 He is a 4x founder and technology leader of cutting edge businesses: QLD Learning (one of the first web-based curriculum management systems), Sifaka Productions (early children’s virtual world, acquired), Oomba (eSports) and Vesta Home (home staging and custom manufacturing).

-When he’s not busy watching Boston sports and following his favorite shows, he engineers scalable and engaging chatbot experiences for Fanstreme.
+When he’s not busy watching Boston sports and following his favorite shows, he engineers scalable and engaging chatbot and social experiences for Fanstreme.

 Michael Dequina is a prolific writer and journalist known for his work centering on film and entertainment.
 Since its launch in 1995, he has served as publisher and writer of The Movie Report, one of the first independently-run film and entertainment publications on the Internet.
 His work has appeared in publications such as Film Threat and Kevin Smith's Movie Poop Shoot, and he has contributed to books such as Fifty Filmmakers: Conversations with Directors, I Am Hip-Hop: Conversations on the Music and Culture, and Beyond Championships: A Playbook for Winning at Life.
 Michael brings his diverse writing experience, content analysis skills and keen sense of humor, to add to the Fanstreme creative team.